vic-ma/howtodismantle.github.io/_posts/2023-12-01-Table-madness-How-to-modify-and-re-format-table-rows-dynamically-without-any-code.md

 ![image](/assets/2023-12-01/010.png)

 To make it easier to handle the data later, we add a dataflow to the data source.
-As seen in the screenshot, we change the data type for the `Weight` and `NumberOfPackages` columns to `Number`.
-We have to do this manually, because the data comes from a CSV file, and every column of a CSV file is treated as a string by default.
+As you can see in the screenshot, we change the data type for the `Weight` and `NumberOfPackages` columns to `Number`.
+We have to do this manually, because every column of a CSV file is treated as a string by default.

 ![image](/assets/2023-12-01/020.png)

 ## Setting up the table control

 To add our table control, we drag and drop the data flow onto the canvas, and then choose a table control.
-To make it a bit nicer, we adjust the column labels, column width, and title of the control.
+To make it look a bit nicer, we adjust the column labels, column width, and title of the control.

 The most important part is the *Datarow loaded event*.
 It's triggered every time a row is painted onto the canvas during runtime.
 Let's assume our dataset has 10 rows.
 Then, the event is fired 10 times, once for each data row.